bootcards/bootcards/README.md

 **License**

 Bootcards is released under an MIT license.
 It contains code from the <a href="http://getbootstrap.com" target="_blank">Twitter Bootstrap</a> and <a href="http://goratchet.com/" target="_blank">Ratchet</a> projects (both also MIT licensed).

+**Building**

+To build the Bootcards source files using Grunt you'll need:

+- Node & NPM
+- Grunt: npm install -g grunt-cli
+- Ruby: check if it's install by running ruby -v in your terminal. (should be Ok if you're on Linux or Mac OS X, otherwise see http://www.ruby-lang.org/en/downloads/)
+- Sass: install using Ruby by running: gem install sass

+Bootcards uses Grunt to build the source files.
+You'lou will need Sass too to compile CSS files from the Sass source files.